How local authorities can become catalysts for growth

 Driving growth across the UK’s regions is one of the big challenges facing local and central government today.
 In this context, it is more important than ever that local authorities are equipped to intervene.

-These changes have created an environment where local authorities can stimulate growth through public-sector-led regeneration.
+These have now created an environment where local authorities can stimulate growth through public-sector-led regeneration.
 It’s an opportunity that has arrived at a crucial time.
 A number of big-name retailers are struggling, and there is a fear that many town centres, once vibrant hubs of economic activity, are stagnating.

 At the same time, expectations about what town and city centres should deliver are changing.
 Increasingly, there is a demand for urban centres to fulfil multiple purposes, from housing to commercial office space and leisure facilities – as well as the traditional retail offering.
 Forward-thinking local authorities have a chance to turn this shift into something positive, taking a strategic long-term view and reimagining what towns and cities could be.